Vampire: Methods of destruction

 Romani people drove steel or iron needles into a corpse's heart and placed bits of steel in the mouth, over the eyes, ears and between the fingers at the time of burial.
 They also placed hawthorn in the corpse's sock or drove a hawthorn stake through the legs.
 In a 16th-century burial near Venice, a brick forced into the mouth of a female corpse has been interpreted as a vampire-slaying ritual by the archaeologists who discovered it in 2006.
 In Bulgaria, over 100 skeletons with metal objects, such as plough bits, embedded in the torso have been discovered.

 Further measures included pouring boiling water over the grave or complete incineration of the body.
 In Southeastern Europe, a vampire could also be killed by being shot or drowned, by repeating the funeral service, by sprinkling holy water on the body, or by exorcism.
-In Romania, garlic could be placed in the mouth, and as recently as the 19th century, the precaution of shooting a bullet through the coffin was taken.
+In Romania and Armenia, garlic could be placed in the mouth, and as recently as the 19th century, the precaution of shooting a bullet through the coffin was taken.
 For resistant cases, the body was dismembered and the pieces burned, mixed with water, and administered to family members as a cure.
 In Saxon regions of Germany, a lemon was placed in the mouth of suspected vampires.
+Across Europe, in order to stop the vampire rising again, suspected vampires were buried face down, so that they could not rise from the grave.